z-shell/z-a-rust/README.md

 # Installs rust and then the `exa' and `lsd' crates
 zplugin ice rustup cargo'exa;lsd' zplugin load zdharma/null

+# Installs rust and then the `exa' and `lsd' crates
+# and exposes their binaries by altering $PATH
+zplugin ice rustup cargo'exa;lsd' as"command" pick"bin/(exa|lsd)"
+zplugin load zdharma/null

 # Installs rust and then the `exa' crate and creates